qmacro/qmacro.github.io/src/posts/2023-04-07-living-on-a-narrowboat--the-heart-of-the-home.md

   - narrowboat
   - fullyrestful
 ---
+Previous post in this series: [Living on a narrowboat - embracing constraints](/blog/posts/2023/01/16/living-on-a-narrowboat-embracing-constraints/).

+---
 In [Living on a narrowboat - embracing constraints](/blog/posts/2023/01/16/living-on-a-narrowboat-embracing-constraints/) I briefly mentioned the stove I'm getting.
 This post is about choosing a stove in general, and how I came to my decision and the factors I considered.

 For keeping the cabin warm, some modern boats might rely mainly on a radiator circuit.
 Some even have underfloor heating.
 Some have an electric heater and fan combination that pushes warm air into the cabin, a little bit like in a car.
 And of course some (I would suggest the majority) have a standalone stove of some sort.